openxla/stablehlo/docs/spec.md

 For conversions involving **floating-point-to-integer**, the fractional part is truncated.
-If the truncated value cannot be represented in the destination type, the behavior is TBD.
+If the truncated value cannot be represented in the destination type, the behavior is TBD ([#180](https://github.com/openxla/stablehlo/issues/180)).
 Conversions involving **complex-to-integer** follows the same behavior while converting the source real part to destination integer.
 The source imaginary part is ignored.

 For **boolean-to-any-supported-type** conversions, the value `false` is converted to zero, and the value `true` is converted to one.
 For